Luxury, elegance and chefs that know how to wow are the hallmarks of these fine dining restaurants in Leeds.

 You can’t just taste the confidence and creativity of chef-patron Jono Hawthorne – you can see it too.
 This ‘Masterchef: The Professionals’ finalist knows how to make a plate of food look good.
 Of course, that would mean nothing if it didn’t also tease and tempt the tastebuds.

-Happily, dishes like ramen broth with hen’s egg and sweetcorn or a fresh take on fish and chips with curry sauce show a playful side that doesn’t neglect flavour.
+Happily, dishes like cheeseburger tartare with cave-aged cheddar and smoked egg yolk or fresh, contemporary takes on dishes like chicken kiev and fish pie show a playful side that doesn’t neglect flavour.
 To finish things off, the mushroom tiramisu might sound like the work of a mad scientist, but it truly works, trust us.

 Style: Modern British.